bil0u/hackintosh/docs/config.md

 ## Configuration

-This is my configuration for OpenCore 0.7.7 release version (everyday use)
+This is my configuration for OpenCore 0.7.7 release version (everyday use).

 > See the sample config.plist provided in [OpenCore documentation](https://github.com/acidanthera/OpenCorePkg/tree/master/Docs)